 Even if you provide your own doctor’s report, the VA will typically schedule a claimant for a psychological examination at one of its mental health facilities, and the examiner will prepare a report.
 At these examinations, you must be sure to give the examiner the full history of the trauma and a full account of your current symptoms.

 At your psychological examination, do not minimize or play down your symptoms.
-You may have been trying to “tough it out” ever since the traumatic event occurred, minimizing its impact on your life.
+You may have been trying to “tough it out” since the traumatic event occurred, minimizing its impact on your life.

 However, if you are reading this article, your trauma symptoms may have become severe enough that you cannot ignore them anymore.
 During your examination is the time to lay it all on the table, as horrible as the symptoms may seem and as much as you want to ignore them.
-Talk to those closest to you about things they have observed in your behavior also.
+Talk to those closest to you about things they have observed in your behavior.

 Tips and Reminders for MST Claims